-Just consider that, from 2013 to 2018, overall solar employment grew by 70 percent, with an increase of about 100,000 jobs.
+According to The Solar Foundation, from 2013 to 2018, overall solar employment grew by 70 percent, with an increase of about 100,000 jobs.
 And solar employers are reporting that it is increasingly difficult to hire qualified employees.
-In fact, 26 percent of solar installation employers that were surveyed in 2018 reported that it was very difficult to hire qualified workers.4 So licensed electricians who focus their skill development in the area of solar energy may be able to find a number of rewarding job opportunities in the coming years.
+In fact, 26 percent of solar installation employers that were surveyed in 2018 reported that it was very difficult to hire qualified workers.
+So licensed electricians who focus their skill development in the area of solar energy may be able to find a number of rewarding job opportunities in the coming years.
 And that's not even including other renewable energy markets, such as wind energy, that are also growing and continually hiring professional electricians.

 4. Extensive Variety From Job to Job

 Every day always brings something different for electricians.
 Professionals in this field rarely report boredom as a problem with the job.
 Between all the various elements of residential, commercial, and industrial construction as well as other specialty areas, electricians are always facing different tasks and responsibilities.
 It is likely that you will find your work interesting and engaging for many years.